 a) General Plan Amendment and Zone Change.
 The property is currently designated and zoned Institutional (I) in both the City's General Plan and Zoning Code.
-To accommodate the development, a General Plan Land Use Amendment and Zone Change are necessary to revise the General Plan designation and zoning to Specific Plan (SP).
+To accommodate the development, a General Plan Land Use Amendment and Zone Change are necessary to revise the General Plan designation to Residential Low Density (RL) and zoning to Residential Single Family/Specific Plan (R-1/SP).
 The revised land use designation/zone for the property to Specific Plan will provide a mechanism to develop the Plan area consistent and compatible with the surrounding existing uses and to provide public benefits and amenities to the Sierra Madre community.